What is a hip fracture?

 to diagnose osteoporosis and to determine fracture risk.

-begins.
-Most people do not know they have osteoporosis until they sustain a fracture.
+Women make less estrogen when menopause starts.
+Most people do not know they have

-Another way to help prevent hip fracture is to engage in regular weight-bearing exercise,
+Another way to help prevent hip fracture is to do regular weight-bearing exercise,

 strength and balance.